Golden Tate Executes A Perfect Celebration After Draining Put In Phoenix Open Celebrity Pro-Am

-New York Giants wideout Golden Tate celebrates in the bunker after draining a put at the Phoenix Open Celebrity Pro-Am.
+New York Giants wideout Golden Tate celebrates in the bunker after draining a putt at the Phoenix Open Celebrity Pro-Am.

 This week, Golden Tate took part in the Waste Management Phoenix Open Celebrity Pro-Am.
 It was the second consecutive year he participated, as the New York Giants wideout caught the eye of the crowd the entire time.